Riemann-Hilbert-Birkhoff inverse problem for semisimple flat $F$-manifolds, and convergence of oriented associativity potentials: Normalizations, and analytic continuation

 \subsection{Analytic continuation of the flat $F$-structure}

 There is a more global point of view from which one can reinterpret the results of the previous sections.
 It both makes transparent the appearance of a braid group action on the monodromy data, and clarifies the ``duality'' of settings (I) and (II) of the previous section.
 Moreover, it also describes the analytic continuation of the flat $F$-manifold structure.
-2mm {\bf Admissibility sets $\An,\Ano,\Anz,\Anu$. }Consider the configuration space $\cfsp:=(\C^n\setminus\Dl)/\frak S_n$ of $n$ points in the plane, together with the following covering space: \begin{itemize} \item the ordered $\frak S_n$-covering $\cfspo:=\C^n\setminus\Dl$, \item the {covering} $\cfspz$ associated to the center $Z(\pi_1(\cfsp))\cong\Z$, \item and the universal cover $\cfspu$. \end{itemize} The fundamental group $\pi_1(\cfspo)$ is isomorphic to the group $\mc P_n$ of pure braids.
-Notice that $Z(\mc B_n)= Z(\mc P_n)\cong \Z$.
+2mm {\bf Admissibility sets $\An,\Ano,\Anz,\Anu$. }Consider the configuration space $\cfsp:=(\C^n\setminus\Dl)/\frak S_n$ of $n$ points in the plane, together with the following covering space: \begin{itemize} \item the ordered $\frak S_n$-covering $\cfspo:=\C^n\setminus\Dl$, \item the {covering} $\cfspz$ associated with the center $Z(\pi_1(\cfsp))\cong\Z$, \item and the universal cover $\cfspu$. \end{itemize} The fundamental group $\pi_1(\cfspo)$ is isomorphic to the group $\mc P_n$ of pure braids.
+The deck transformation group of the covering $\cfspo\to\cfsp$ is isomorphic to $\frak S_n\cong \mc B_n/\mc P_n$.
+1mm The fundamental group of the space $\cfspz$ is isomorphic to $Z(\pi_1(\cfsp))\cong\Z$.
+The deck transformation group of the covering $\cfspz\to\cfsp$ is isomorphic to $\mc B_n/Z(\mc B_n)\cong M_n(\R^2)$, the mapping class group of the $n$-punctured plane, see \cite{Bir74}.
+1mm Notice that $Z(\mc B_n)= Z(\mc P_n)\cong \Z$.
 The coverings spaces above fit into the chain